DevTeam/Pure.DI/README.md

     ...
 ```

-In this case, the argument constructor looks like this:
+In this case, the constructor with arguments is as follows:

 ```c#
 public Composition(string name, int id) { ... }
 ```

-and default constructor is missing.
+and there is no default constructor.

 ### Child constructor